-Note: Version 6.3 of CaptionMaker and MacCaption only support Desktop, Pro, and Enterprise licenses issued by Telestream.
-If you purchased CaptionMaker/MacCaption prior to October 2013, you need to upgrade to a Telestream Desktop/Pro/Enterprise license before upgrading to this version.
+Note: As of version 6.3 of CaptionMaker and MacCaption, they only support Desktop, Pro, and Enterprise licenses issued by Telestream.
+If you purchased CaptionMaker or MacCaption prior to October 2013, you need to upgrade to a Telestream Desktop, Pro, or Enterprise license before upgrading to the current software version.
 Please contact Telestream for more information.